potassco/clorm/README.rst

     f(@add(5,6)).    % grounds to f(11).

-* Function signatures follow the functionality of the clingo API (so can deal with tuples and functions that return list of items).
+* Function signatures follow the functionality of the clingo API (so you can specify tuples and provide functions that return list of items).

   However, the behaviour of the clingo API is ad-hoc when it comes to automatic data conversion.
-That is it can automatically convert numbers and strings but not other types such as constants or more complex terms.
-The Clorm conversion signatures provide a more principled and transparent approach, since all data conversions are specified as part of the signature.
+That is, it will automatically convert numbers and strings, but cannot deal with other types such as constants or more complex terms.

+  The Clorm mechanism of a data conversion signatures provide a more principled and transparent approach; it can deal with arbitrary conversions and all data conversions are clear since they are specified as part of the signature.

 Development